Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 Apply shaving foam to the stain and leave it on for half an hour.
 Then wipe off the foam with a damp cloth.

-Shaving foam is not only for shaving!
-It can also be used as a cleanser, as it removes dirt and grease.
+Shaving foam is not just for shaving!
+It can also be used as a cleaning agent as it removes dirt and grease.

 Mix baking soda with water to make a paste and apply it to the stain.
 Leave it on for an hour before wiping it off with a damp cloth.

-Baking soda can also be used for unpleasant odors .
-Simply sprinkle it on carpets or upholstered furniture and let it soak in overnight before vacuuming.
-This is ideal for dog owners when the four-legged friend spends a lot of time on the sofa.
+Baking soda can also be used on unpleasant odors odors.
+Simply sprinkle it on carpets or upholstered furniture and leave it to work overnight before vacuuming.
+This is ideal for dog ownersif their four-legged friend spends a lot of time on the sofa.

 Trick 4: Lemon juice and salt

-Mix lemon juice and salt into a paste and apply it to the stain.
+Mix lemon juice and salt to make a paste and apply it to the stain.
 Leave it on for an hour before wiping it off with a damp cloth.

-Lemon juice also has other uses in the home.
-It can be used as a natural cleaner, odor neutralizer and even as a stain remover for clothes.
+Lemon juice also has other household uses.
+It can be used as a natural cleaner, odour neutralizer and even as a stain remover for clothes.

-Apply bile soap to the stain and let it sit for a few minutes before wiping it off with a damp cloth.
+Apply gall soap to the stain and let it sit for a few minutes before wiping it off with a damp cloth.

 Bile soap is a natural soap made from animal fat.
 It is an effective stain remover and can also be used to clean clothes and other items.

 Use a stain remover pen to treat the stain directly.
-Follow the manufacturer's instructions for this.
+Follow the manufacturer's instructions.

-Stain remover pens are convenient for traveling or for small stains.
-However, they should be used carefully as they may not be suitable for all materials.
+Stain remover pens are handy for on the go or for small stains.
+However, they should be used with caution as they may not be suitable for all materials.

 Trick 7: Steam cleaner